kecklabs/llama-setup-guide/README.md

 python sample_query.py
 ```

-It may take some time to load the model, but you should soon see output in the console!
+Note that this may take a while to run since the model must be loaded into memory.
+Once the model is loaded (by calling `Llama()`), subsequent calls to `llm()` will be much faster.